BenBoZ/benboz.github.io/_posts/blog/2016-09-27-Visualizing-software.md

 Please note that I said _mental_ picture.
 The diagrams created here are not for real-world use.
 Showing program state from beginning to end of any real program, would let the diagram explode to infinity.
 I will use these diagrams just as a vehicle for you to think about software and debugging strategies in later posts.
+Watching the Debugging course on Udacity by Andreas Zeller gave me the basic idea for these diagrams.

 I looked around in what helped me in visualizing program execution and wanted something usable for any language and paradigm.
 Your mind is probably screaming, _UML sequence diagram!_